-Part IV: Calculating Family Share and PHA Subsidy.
-This part describes the statutory formula for calculating total tenant payment (TTP), the use of utility allowances, and the methodology for determining PHA subsidy and required family payment.
+Part III: Calculating Rent.
+This part describes the statutory formula for calculating total tenant payment (TTP), the use of utility allowances, and the methodology for determining family rent payment.
+Also included here are flat rents and the family's choice in rents